 If you are starting heuchera from seed, note that it’s actually a seed pod that carries tons of seeds inside.
 Don’t overplant!
 When they have sprouted a second set of leaves, you can transplant them to a slightly bigger space to handle the long root formation.

 Speaking of roots, a mature heuchera grown in its hardiness zones will grow a root complex that may reach up out of the ground.
 Don’t hesitate to gently unearth the plant and replant.

 In zones 3-9, or wherever your variety is hardy, you may also start the seeds directly outdoors, usually in the fall so that it can grow steadily for a little while before winter really sets in.

 After your heuchera are established in the garden, really all you have to worry about is whether it’s too wet.
-Provide some periodic moisture and avoid soggy ground.
+Provide some periodic moisture and avoid the soggy ground.
 This lends itself well to areas prone to drought.

-Heuchera do well in raised beds, though that doesn’t always provide the shade needed.
+Heuchera does well in raised beds, though that doesn’t always provide the shade needed.
 Think about tucking it into your vegetable garden, next to taller crops.
 Having a steady perennial voice in the garden can help shift your traditional growing methods toward permaculture and a higher level of sustainability.